Topics Map > Administration & Governance > Faculty Affairs

 Annual Performance Review Process

-1. Each faculty member completes the P-FAR form in Digital Measures.
+1. Each faculty member completes the P-FAR form in the Faculty Success Database.
 When completing the P-FAR it is imperative that the format adopted by the SoHE is used so that the committee has a standard set of inputs for their deliberations.

 2. Each faculty member will ‘contextualize’ their P-FAR packet by providing a brief statement (350 words) reflecting on their annual performance in each of the three areas: